GidRadium/reversi-admin-panel/README.md

 # reversi-admin-panel
-CLI and GUI reversi games validator.
+CLI and GUI application for managing Reversi games.
 Written in Kotlin.

+## Features

+- Player management.
+- Reversi game management.
+- Game history and player statistics.
+- Persistent storage in SQLite.
+- CLI and GUI access to the same data.

 ## Usage